Chirurgus/cookbox/README.md

 # Deployment to Apache on Debian

+## Setup MySQL

+3) Install MySQL: sudo apt-get install mysql-server;
+4) Then secure the mysql database by by adding :
+[mysqld]
+bind-address = 127.0.0.1
+to /etc/mysql/my.cnf.
+4) Then do : sudo mysql_secure_installation; and setup a password (that you will add to MYSQL_PASSWROD file), and answer yes to all.
+5) CREATE DATABASE myproject CHARACTER SET UTF8;

+## Setup Python

+9) Install Python3, not this does not have to be the latest Python version, check compatitability with Django version you're using: sudo apt-get install python3
+9) Install pip: sudo apt-get install python3-pip;
+3) Install all dependencies using pip as in *Setup*.

+## Setup Apache

 1) Install an Apache server: sudo apt-get install appache2; apt-get install appache2-dev;
 3) Check that the installation was sucessful by connecting to localhost (or server ip), it should already serve a page saying that the installation worked.
 (To do so remotely you can do: ssh -L 9999:localhost:80 your_server; and then connect to localhost:9999.
-9) Install Python3, not this does not have to be the latest Python version, check compatitability with Django version you're using: sudo apt-get install python3
-9) Install pip: sudo apt-get install python3-pip;
-3) Install all dependencies using pip as in *Setup*.
 3) Install the WSGI  module for Apache: sudo apt-get install libapache2-mod-wsgi-py3
 4) Check that mod_wsgi installation worked by staring a server: mod_wsgi-express start-server; This should start a server on localhost:8000.
-3) Setup MySQL: sudo apt-get install mysql-server;
-4) Then secure the mysql database by by adding :
-[mysqld]
-bind-address = 127.0.0.1
-to /etc/mysql/my.cnf.
-4) Then do : sudo mysql_secure_installation; and setup a password (that you will add to MYSQL_PASSWROD file), and answer yes to all.